Zen at Work

 The science, principles and benefits of meditation;

 Practical experiential meditation instruction; tools and tips for starting and maintaining a meditation practice, individually or with a team.

 Executive & Leadership coaching

 I work one-on-one with individuals, providing guidance in negotiating the difficult issues faced by high-profile business leaders.
 In Zen practice we understand internal conflicts or false stories to be at the heart of what often appear as external issues.
 My business experience shows this to be true.
-Coaching supports your ability to align your energies, expand your capacity, identify what’s “extra” and get to the heart of the matter!
+Coaching supports your ability to align your energies, expand your capacity, identify what’s “extra”, acknowledge the elephant in the room, and move from your heart!
 In monthly or twice-monthly individual sessions, I help you identify sources of conflict and how to transform them.
 (Remote via Skype or Hangout.)

 One-day workshops & retreats are designed for individuals and teams to understand and experience the benefits of a Mindfulness practice.

 A single Day of Silence can be deeply restorative and initiate a shift in your unproductive attention-habits.

 Workshops are held at company sites, and retreats are held in off-site retreat facilities.
 Both include extensive periods of practice, silence and rest-recovery from over-stimulation and "monkey mind."

 Modern work environments present unique challenges in the form of distraction, anxiety, instability, risk, stress, and obstacles to communication.
 Leaders are challenged in new ways to serve their organizations with insight, wholeheartedness and clarity of purpose.
 At the same time, a variety of bad mental habits (including the "myth of multitasking") and deep-seated cultural misunderstandings about the nature of "productivity" create unnecessary pressures and pitfalls.